If you're getting ready to move for the first time, you may be considering moving…

 Step 3: Packing

 Now that you’ve sorted your bathroom and purged it’s contents, it’s time to start packing.
-Remember to keep those essential items that you and your family will need before your final move.
+Remember to keep essential items like first aid kits available that you and your family will need before your final move.
 One of the best ways to ensure no one is suddenly missing a comb or glasses case is to have each family member go into the bathroom and pack their own bathroom bag.
 Some things you’ll want to include are:

 Finally, make sure you leave supplies for your final day.
 And don’t forget to leave toilet paper as well — and you ALWAYS need more than you think you will!